 T-shirts and shorts

 Camera with strap/pouch

 Long sleeved shirts

 Water bottle that can be attached to saddle

 Towels are included at the accommodation

-This programme is available as a 6 night, 4 night and 3 night itinerary throughout the year.
+This programme can be tailored with a minimum 3 night stay between March and October.
 There are optional excursions to Budapest and the Bábolna National Stud Farm as well as wine tasting.
 This is a good option for those who wish to do a bit more than ride.

 |Riding days||Product item description||£|

 |2023 4 night stay||5d/4n||3||single supplement||66|

 |2023 5 night stay||6d/5n||4||single supplement||82|